 The general fund is the chief operating fund of the Town of Topsail Beach.
-At the end of the current fiscal year, Town of Topsail Beach's fund balance available in the General Fund was \$3,091,922, while total fund balance reached \$3,488,015.
-The Town currently has an available fund balance of 94.39 percent of total General Fund expenditures, while total fund balance represents 106.48 percent of the same amount.
+At the end of the current fiscal year, the Town of Topsail Beach's fund balance available in the General Fund was \$4,331,627, while total fund balance reached \$4,716,145.
+The Town currently has an available fund balance of 156% of general fund expenditures, while total fund balance represents 170% of that same amount.

-At June 30, 2013, the governmental funds of Town of Topsail Beach reported a combined fund balance of \$3,488,015, with a net increase in fund balance of \$654,808.
+At June 30, 2014, the governmental funds of the Town of Topsail Beach reported a combined fund balance of \$4,716,415 with a net increase in fund balance of \$1,228,430.
 Included in this change in fund balance are increases in fund balance in the General Fund.

-General Fund Budgetary Highlights.
-During the fiscal year, the Town revised the budget on several occasions.
+General Fund Budgetary Highlights: During the fiscal year, the Town revised the budget on several occasions.
 Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once exact information is available; 2) amendments made to recognize new funding amounts from external sources, such as Federal and State grants; and 3) increases in appropriations that become necessary to maintain services.

-Revenues were less than the budgeted amounts primarily because the Town did not receive some of the unrestricted intergovernmental funds that were anticipated.
+Revenues were more than the budgeted amounts primarily because of an increase in sales and service revenue as well as interest income.
 Expenditures were held in check to comply with its budgetary requirements.

 Proprietary Funds.
 The Town of Topsail Beach's proprietary funds provide the same type of information found in the government-wide statements but in more detail.
-Unrestricted net position of the Proprietary Fund at the end of the fiscal year amounted to \$1,356,791.
-The total change in net position for the Proprietary Fund was a increase of \$51,561.
+Unrestricted net position of the Proprietary Fund at the end of the fiscal year amounted to \$1,374,013.
+The total change in net position for the proprietary fund was an increase of \$318,152.